Let WorkVT2.0 Help You Create Your Own Comeback Story

 WorkVT2.0 provides strong support services around benefits navigation, career counseling, and employment supports.
 Your team will consist of a VocRehab Counselor, a VocRehab Benefits Counselor, a VABIR Employment Consultant, and a Job Coach.
 Support from your team can remain in place long after WorkVT2.0 ends.
 In addition to having a support team, an exclusive perk of WorkVT2.0 is that participants receive up to three WorkVT2.0 achievement payments ($250, $750, and $1,000) when reaching specific employment milestones.
 WorkVT2.0 is a great way to explore work options and opportunities in Vermont.
 Watch the video below to hear one participant's experience working with the WorkVT20.o team to achieve her career goals.

 What if I want to wait to enroll until I am further along with my plan?

-It is ok for you to wait, however the WorkVT2.0 project only enrolling 200 people overall, split between Chittenden and Rutland counties.
+It is ok for you to wait, however the WorkVT2.0 project only enrolling 200 people overall, split between Chittenden, Rutland, Washington, Orleans and Northern Essex counties.
 When the slots are full, enrollments will end.
 If you think you are potentially interested, it is better to be engaged than to miss out!